Ruvyrom/Ruvomain-Protocol/Docs/Quick-Start-Guide.md

 >
 >>Settings > Developer Options > Enable "USB Debugging"
 >
->>Connect your phone to your PC via USB
+>>Connect your Android device to your PC via USB
 </details>

 OR